MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Discussion

 On the [Dynamics GP community site](https://community.dynamics.com/gp), you can start a tax update discussion with other members of the Microsoft customer community.
 This database provides you with the opportunity to exchange information with other customers, which is perfect for providing tips and answers to questions about tax updates.

-### Microsoft Business Solutions Human Resources/Payroll support team

-We have a support team focused 100 percent on providing service and support to our Payroll customers.
-If you have questions, dial toll free 888-GPS-SUPP (888-477-7877).

 ## Preparing for installation